mapkts/vim-encloser/README.md

 [see-here]: https://github.com/mapkts/vim-encloser/blob/master/plugin/encloser.vim

-- Some language allow you define arbitrary syntax (like Rust's macros), you can temporarily disable this plugin by calling `:EncloserToggle` in current buffer.
+- Some languages allow you define arbitrary syntax (like Rust's macros), you can temporarily disable this plugin by calling `:EncloserToggle` in current buffer.
 And yes, calling `:EncloserToggle` will enable it again.
-If you toggle `encloser` on and off a lot, create a mapping for this command is recommended.
+If you toggle encloser on and off a lot, create a mapping for this command is recommended.

 ```vim